Sun setting over the water

 A cloud's silver lining

-Hand rearing rhino calves requires consistent management and dedication to cater to the physical and psychological needs of the calf.
-Calves imprint onto a foster mother and require stability and constancy with much needed companionship.
+Hand-rearing rhino calves requires consistent management and dedication to cater to the physical and psychological needs of the calf.
+Calves imprint onto a foster mother and require stability and constancy with much-needed companionship.
 Lunar is lucky to have found Khulula and we all are holding thumbs for her.

 He spent his last few days with our Nsikazi veterinary volunteers under the excellent care of wildlife veterinarian Dr Raath.
 The autopsy showed that his intestinal tract damage caused in his very early life was irreversible.
-Being a hind gut fermenter the ulceration Bobby had developed made it very hard for him to draw nutrition from hard feed or when grazing.
+Being a hindgut fermenter the ulceration Bobby had developed made it very hard for him to draw nutrition from hard feed or when grazing.
 It is a testament to the staff and volunteers at Khulula that Bobby was nursed to be able to enjoy a short life with the most wonderful care.
-It really is a very sad loss for everyone that was involved with Bobby.
+It is a very sad loss for everyone that was involved with Bobby.